NaderSayed-159/Store-FWD/README.md

 2- CREATE DATABASE testDb;

-> i used the default user of server "postgres"
+- Create user
+  1- CREATE USER postgres  WITH PASSWORD 'Pass123$'

+  - Grante privileges on both databases
+    2- GRANT ALL PRIVILEGES ON DATABASE STORE_FWD TO postgres

+    3-GRANT ALL PRIVILEGES ON DATABASE testdb TO postgres;

-After running migrations to create the tables
+> After running migrations to create the tables

 **you can start the the server by command:**

+install npm packages using

+'npm i'

+**To run the application you can use script**

 ' npm run dev ';